-In the 1977 report of the Inspector Ceneral of the CTA, the Agency attempted to refute several "inaccuracies" in the Senate report regarding the reporting on Lopez's travel.
+In the 1977 report of the Inspector General of the CIA, the Agency attempted to refute several "inaccuracies" in the Senate report regarding the reporting on Lopez's travel.
 That is apparently the only follow-up by the Agency on the lead after the Senate report appeared.

-In the first place, The Inspector General's report corrected the statement in the Senate report that sources reported that Lopez appeared "suspicious" when he was surveilled in Mexico.
-65/ The IC report explained that the internal CIA document of December 5 1963 which characterized the man as suspicious was merely "cryptic and impressionistic rather than constituting a tangible basis for dramatic activity or final conclusions."
+In the first place, The Inspector General's reportcorrected the statement in the Senate report that sources reported that Lopez appeared "suspicious" when he was surveilled in Mexico.
+65/ The IG report explained that the internal CIA document of December (5) 1963 which characterized the man as suspicious was merely "cryptic and impressionistic rather than constituting a tangible basis for dramatic activity or final conclusions."
 66/ incorrect on several points: Lopez's name was misspelled "Lopes"; it stated that Lopez entered Mexico on foot when the CIA repeated the FBI's conclusion that he had traveled by auto; it gave incorrect digits in Lopez's passport number; it stated that the Mexican tourist visa was issued in Nuevo Laredo and not Tampa; and it reported that he stayed at the Cuban Embassy.
 67/ Based on these inaccuracies, the Inspector General concluded that "the source patently was extensively misinformed."
-68/ Based on that observation, the Inspector General completely discounted the cable by the Deputy Chief of Station in Mexico City on March 20,
+68/ Based on that observation, TFR march the Inspector General completely discounted the cable by the Deputy Chief of Station in Mexico City on March 20 1964) that the Mexican police source information "jibed" with what had earlier been reported by the CIA's source.
+69/

-The report stated additionally that the March (19)

-1964 cable from the Monterrey base which recounted the information on Lopez from the contact of the Mexican police and claimed Lopez was involved in the assassination was
+The report stated additionally that the March 19 1964 cable which recounted the information on Lopez from the contact of the Mexican police and claimed Lopez was involved in the assassination was